cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md

 // PacketActor's will be unable to act on any packet data type that does not implement
 // this interface.
 type CallbackPacketData interface {
+    // GetSourceCallbackAddress should return the callback address of a packet data on the source chain.
+    // This may or may not be the sender of the packet.
+If no source callback address exists for the packet,
-    // may return the empty string
+    // an empty string may be returned.
     GetSourceCallbackAddress() string

+    // GetDestCallbackAddress should return the callback address of a packet data on the destination chain.
+    // This may or may not be the receiver of the packet.
+If no dest callback address exists for the packet,
-    // may return the empty string
+    // an empty string may be returned.
     GetDestCallbackAddress() string

     // UserDefinedGasLimit allows the sender of the packet to define inside the packet data